FreeRTOS/iot-reference-esp32/SecurityGuide.md

         3. Click **Command Palette** in the dropdown menu.
         4. Search for `ESP-IDF: SDK Configuration editor (menuconfig)` and select the command.
         5. The `SDK Configuration editor` window should pop up after a moment.

+If you do not plan on using the **Digital Signature Peripheral**, skip steps 2-9.

+2. Select `Component config`.
+3. Select `ESP-TLS`.
+4. Set `Use Digital Signature (DS) Peripheral with ESP-TLS` to true.
+5. Go back to the `Component config` menu.
+6. Select `ESP Secure Cert Manager`.
+7. Set `Enable DS peripheral support` to true.
+8. Go back to the `Component config` menu.
+9. Go back to the main menu.

+If you do not plan on using **Secure Boot**, skip steps 10-17.

-2. Select `Security features`.
+10. Select `Security features`.
-3. Set `Enable hardware Secure Boot in bootloader (READ DOCS FIRST)` to true.
+11. Set `Enable hardware Secure Boot in bootloader (READ DOCS FIRST)` to true.
-4. Set `Sign binaries during build` to true.
+12. Set `Sign binaries during build` to true.
-5. Set `Secure boot private signing key` to the path to the RSA 3072 private key you generated in Section 3.2.1.
+13. Set `Secure boot private signing key` to the path to the RSA 3072 private key you generated in Section 3.1.1.
-6. Go back to first menu.
+14. Go back to main menu.
-7. Select `Bootloader config`.
+15. Select `Bootloader config`.
-9. Be sure to set desired options here now as they cannot be changed after **Secure Boot** bootloader is flashed to the ESP32-C3.
+16. Be sure to set desired options here now as they cannot be changed after **Secure Boot** bootloader is flashed to the ESP32-C3.
+17. Go back to main menu.

+If you do not plan on using **Flash Encryption**, skip steps 18-26.

+18. Select `Security features`.
+19. Set `Enable flash encryption on boot (READ DOCS FIRST)` to true.
+20. Select `Enable usage mode`.
+21. Set `Release` to true.
+22. Go back to `Security features`.
+23. Select `UART ROM download mode`.
+24. Set one of the options here to true.
+Refer to the [UART ROM download mode documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/api-reference/kconfig.html#config-secure-uart-rom-dl-mode).
+25. Go back to `Security features`.
+26. Go back to main menu.
-10. Save settings.
+27. Save these settings.

-#### 3.3.3 Building and Flashing the Secure Boot Bootloader
+### 3.2 Flashing the Project with Security Features in Release Mode

+After configuring security features, the ESP32-C3 can be flashed with the following steps.

+**NOTE**: It is important you follow these steps in order, especially if you have **Flash Encryption** and **Secure Boot** enabled in the project configuration.

 1. Open the ESP-IDF Terminal/Command Prompt
     1. **Visual Studio Code Users**